Want to upgrade the affiliate income potential of your business? My list of 12 affiliate marketing tools features software to help you do just that!

 For Cleaning Up Messy Affiliate Links

-One of the best tools for affiliate marketing, Pretty Links is a WordPress plugin that cleans up your longer affiliate links so they become shorter, easier to share, and much easier to remember.
+One of the best affiliate marketing tools, Pretty Links is a WordPress plugin that cleans up your longer affiliate links so they become shorter, easier to share, and much easier to remember.

 This is especially helpful if you’re mentioning affiliate links within podcast episodes or YouTube videos, or even in live situations on stage or while on a broadcast.
 Plus, the plugin keeps track of the number of clicks for each Pretty Link you create.